Shahd444/cub3D/README.md

 The DDA algorithm is used to cast rays from the player’s position into the game world to find where each ray hits a wall.
 It works by incrementally stepping through the grid cells of the map in the direction of the ray until it detects a collision with a wall.
 This allows the engine to calculate the distance to the wall and render the correct height of the wall slice on screen.

 Requirements:
-GCC or any C compiler
+- GCC or any C compiler

-Unix-like OS (Linux, macOS)
+- Unix-like OS (Linux, macOS)

-MiniLibX graphics library
+- MiniLibX graphics library

-How to Build
+How to Build:
 Clone the repo and run:

 `make`

 This will compile the program into an executable named cub3D.

-How to Use
+How to Use:
 Run the program:

 `./cub3D [map_file.cub]`